grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    1. Set `Vale › Vale CLI: Path` to the path for the vale executable.
 For example, `/home/user/vale/vale`.

 1. Restart VS Code.
-1. Use the PROBLEMS tab to view the Vale linting for the current file.